This post is based on a chapter of my PhD thesis. The original is located at:

 HERA will be able to observe leptoquarks up to √s, the kinematic limit.

 Supersymmetry, or SUSY, envisages a more broad symmetry than the usual multiplet schemes.
 Here, fermions and bosons may be members of the same gauge group multiplet.
-As usual, however, the supersymmetry must be broken in a manner consistent with low-energy phenomenology.
+As usual, however, we need to break the supersymmetry in a manner consistent with low-energy phenomenology.

 The minimal model gives each particle a SUSY partner so that there are now eight gluinos as well as the familiar gluons and also there are squarks and sleptons.
-Processes analogous to standard DIS are envisaged in which the gauge boson is replaced by a gaugino (e.g. a Zino or a Wino).
+We envisage processes analogous to standard DIS.
+We replace the gauge boson by a gaugino (e.g. a Zino or a Wino).
 This leads to a squark and a selectron in the final state.

 The cross-sections for production at HERA should be sufficient to observe SUSY-NC processes providing that mebar + mqbar is less than or equal to 200 GeV/c2 (1.32).